Bafy78/dithering-in-octahedral/project_plan.md

 ## Objective
 To determine the optimal combination of vector encoding scheme (Cartesian vs. Octahedral) and dithering algorithm (Blue Noise vs. IGN) for maximizing perceptual quality (SSIM/FLIP) within strict G-Buffer Bit Budgets, focusing specifically on static frame reconstruction accuracy rather than temporal stability.

-Specifically, this paper aims to validate if **12-bit Octahedral encoding with Distortion-Weighted dithering** can replace standard 16-bit Cartesian encoding.
+Specifically, this paper aims to validate if **12-bit Octahedral encoding with Distortion-Weighted dithering** can replace standard 16-bit Cartesian encoding (RG8).
 We aim to compare an Analytical Jacobian weighting strategy against a Heuristic approximation to determine if the computational cost of exact derivatives is necessary to prevent "sparkling" artifacts, or if a low-ALU proxy suffices.
 We aim to prove that modulating noise amplitude based on geometric distortion allows us to free up 4 bits of memory per pixel without visible degradation in specular highlights.

 ## Context & Terms
 * **Normal Map:** A texture determining surface angle.